Previously published in Plastics Engineering and posted with permission from the Society of Plastics Engineers.

 So what’s the future hold for plastics and sports gear?
 Likely an increased reliance on composites to continue to increase the strength and decrease the weight of gear.
 And advanced cushioning technologies incorporated into sports clothing—often where cushioning previously was not present, such as soccer uniforms.
 Plus more form-fitting compression sportswear, typically made with spandex.

 And one more advance: the broader use of recycled plastics in sports uniforms.
-Remember those REALLY BRIGHTLY COLORED (some said gaudy) Adidas uniforms worn by six college basketball teams last March?
+Remember those REALLY BRIGHTLY COLORED (some said gaudy) Adidas uniforms worn by six college basketball teams a few years ago?
 They were made from 60 percent recycled plastics.

 Play safely …

-If professionals in the plastics industry ever need a reminder of the breadth of modern innovations made possible by advances in plastics, a quick trip through a sporting goods store (or its web site) should suffice.
+If you ever need a reminder of the breadth of modern innovations made possible by advances in plastics, a quick trip through a sporting goods store (or its web site) should suffice.
 From running shoes to basketball jerseys to fishing rods, plastic materials carry descriptors including “breathable, durable, flexible, water resistant, stretchy, sweat-wicking, anti-chafing, second skin, extreme comfort, ultra-light, no-slip” and so on.
 One manufacturer even says its shirt “makes you feel damn near invincible.”
 Hmmm …